EmanuelGabrielSimiras/INE-Network-Enumeration-CTF/README.md

 Additional Resources

 The original research notes and structured documentation for this lab were managed using Obsidian.
-For more details, you can explore the Obsidian Research Notes.
+For more details, you can explore the **[Obsidian Research Notes](./research-notes/CTF-Writeup.md)**.